yokolet/new-note/_posts/2023-03-19-make-it-secure-graphql-by-rails.md

 ##### Update User Model

-The User model should have `password_digest` column to save a password digest.
+The User model should have a `password_digest` column to save a password digest.
-The User model never ever saves a raw password in the database to avoid the actual password to be stolen.
+The User model should never ever save a raw password in the database which is to avoid the actual password to be stolen.
 This is a very basic security practice.

 The password digest is a hashed value of salt and given password.
 On Rails, the bcrypt gem is responsible to create the hashed value.
 The bcrypt gem is a Ruby implementation of [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) password-hashing function.
-Precisely, the bcrypt function creates a concatenated string of a hashing algorithm, cost, salt and hash.
+Precisely, the bcrypt function creates a concatenated string of a hashing algorithm, cost, salt and checksum.
-The hashed value will be saved in the database instead of a raw password.
+That sort of hashed value will be saved in the database instead of a raw password.

 Let's create a migration to add password_digest column to user model.